-BUS 195 MID-MANAGEMENT INTERNSHIP
+MID-MANAGEMENT INTERNSHIP BUS 195

 This course is designed to provide employment experience in a position that will utilize the specialized skills of the student enrolled in the mid-management program.
 Each student is required to complete 150 contact hours at a worksite during the semester.
+Note: Internship will be completed in the student's final semester.